Kelley Abbey: Patronage

-Abbey won the Green Room Award and Variety Heart awards for her performance as the lead in Sweet Charity.
-She also won a Mo Award for playing the lead in Fame the Musical which she also choreographed.
-She won the Green Room Award for her choreography in Fame and later restaged this show in Asia and South Africa.
+Abbey has been honored with the Green Room Award and Variety Heart awards for her performance as the lead in Sweet Charity.
+Her work as a performer and choreographer lead to her winning a Mo Award for playing the lead in Fame the Musical.
+Her exceptional choreography in Fame lead her earning her another Green Room Award.

 Mo Awards

 The Australian Entertainment Mo Awards (commonly known informally as the Mo Awards), were annual Australian entertainment industry awards.
-They recognise achievements in live entertainment in Australia from 1975 to 2016.
 Kelley Abbey won two awards in that time.